 - California Health and Safety Code Section 1280.1

 - California Information Practices Act (Civil Code Section 1978)

 - Confidentiality of Medical Information Act (CMIA)

-UCSF 650-16 Information Security and Confidentiality Policy requires UCSF compliance with federal and state laws and regulations as well as University policy, and sets forth the minimum security standards for electronic information resources.
-In order to comply with University policy and the federal and state laws and regulations, the University of California, San Francisco requires that all laptops used for UCSF work, be they UCSF-owned or non-UCSF-owned, be encrypted.
+In addition, UCSF 650-16 Information Security and Confidentiality Policy, which requires UCSF compliance with federal and state laws and regulations as well as University policy, sets forth the minimum security standards for electronic information resources.
+In order to comply with University policy and the federal and state laws and regulations, the University of California, San Francisco, requires that all laptops used for UCSF work, whether UCSF-owned or non-UCSF-owned, must be encrypted.